 - A letter from your current employer

 If you have recently arrived in New Zealand from overseas, you can also use the documents listed below:

-- A bank statement showing your overseas residential address.
+- A statement from an overseas bank or financial institution showing your overseas residential address

-- A utility bill from your power, gas, water, landline phone, or internet service provider showing your overseas address.
+- A utility bill from your power, gas, water, land-line phone or internet service provider showing your overseas residential address

 Using a trusted referee to prove your ID and residential address

 If you are unable to meet with us face to face, you can choose to have your identification and proof of address documents certified by an approved trusted referee.
 This option is only available for customers and trusted referees within New Zealand.

 - Include the name and signature of the trusted referee